websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/understanding-form-storage-adapters.md

 ## Saving Form Records

 The default JSON implementation responds differently depending on the value of a boolean stored in the save request, `isInsert`.
 If true, logic for adding a new form record is invoked, and if false, an update happens instead.
 This logic is contained in the methods `insert` and `update`.
-Make sure your implementation of the `DDMJSONStorageAdapter` accounts for this paradigm as well.
+Make sure your implementation of the `DDMStorageAdapter` accounts for this paradigm as well.

 ## Serializing and Deserializing Form Records